SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 In this exercise you will learn:

 - How to add an event trigger to a process
+- How to add action to read sales order items
 - How to create an approval sub-process
 - How to add a condition
 - How to add action to update sales order